Beatricegiacaloneroca/FASHION_TRENDS_OVER_GEOGRAPHY/README.md

 Future enhancements could include the development of an interactive dashboard that allows real-time trend mapping and the integration of predictive algorithms to forecast the directions of future fashion trends.

-## How Can You Contribute?

-We welcome contributions to refine data collection methods, enhance the visual representation of data, or improve the predictive accuracy of trend movements.

-## Who To Contact for More Information?

-For further inquiries or suggestions, please engage with us through our GitHub issues section or contact us directly via email.